 “Seaweed cultivation is gaining momentum as a potentially scalable nature-based solution to carbon dioxide removal but we know far too little about its real sequestration potential.
-On my knowledge, this Oceans 2050 project is the most ambitious and robust study to date estimating the pre-harvest sequestration benefit of macroalgae cultivation,” said Antonius Gagern, acting Program Officer of ClimateWorks’ Ocean CDR Fund.
+On my knowledge, this Oceans 2050 project is the most ambitious and robust study to date estimating the pre-harvest sequestration beneﬁt of macroalgae cultivation,” said Antonius Gagern at CEA Consulting, a consultant to the ClimateWorks Foundation.

 About Oceans 2050

 Established in 2018, Oceans 2050’s mission is to mobilize a global alliance to restore the world’s oceans to abundance by 2050.
 Founded and led by Alexandra Cousteau, the platform identiﬁes and develops solutions that harness the power of markets to reshape an ocean strategy ﬁt for current and future challenges by producing impact at a scale that is meaningful for the oceans, the climate, and the millions of people that depend on them.

 About the ClimateWorks Foundation

 The ClimateWorks Foundation is a global platform for philanthropy to innovate and accelerate climate solutions that scale.
 We deliver global programs and services that equip philanthropy with the knowledge, networks, and solutions to drive climate progress.
 Since 2008, ClimateWorks has granted over $1 billion to more than 500 grantees in over 40 countries.

 About the Jeremy and Hannelore Grantham Environmental Trust